tonypony220/starknet-devnet/README.md

 - If you're using [the Hardhat plugin](https://github.com/Shard-Labs/starknet-hardhat-plugin), see [here](https://github.com/Shard-Labs/starknet-hardhat-plugin#testing-network) on how to edit its config file to integrate this devnet.

 ## Development - Prerequisite
 If you're a developer willing to contribute, be sure to have installed [Poetry](https://pypi.org/project/poetry/).
-Check the link for more information.

 ## Development - Run
 ```text